-Finally, as a byproduct of the latter observation, we also obtain the asymptotics of the probability of the occurrence of a large finite connection in the supercritical random-cluster model.
+Finally, as a byproduct of the latter observation and using the duality property of the planar random-cluster model, we also obtain the asymptotic behaviour of the probability of the occurrence of a large finite connection in the supercritical random-cluster model.

+We mention that this work deals with the analysis of the asymptotic behaviour of the probability of \emph{pairwise} connections in the subcritical random-cluster model, while results about triple connections of points in a subcritical percolation cluster by disjoint paths in dimension $d \geq 2$ already appeared in~\cite{CampaninoGianfelicetripleconnections}.
+This result is however restricted to Bernoulli percolation (the case $q=1$ in the random-cluster model).
+Finally, we close this bibliographical introduction by mentioning that perturbative results have been obtained in~\cite{BragaProcacciSanchisPerturbativeOZsupercriticalBernoulliperco, CampaninoGianfeliceSupercriticalOZforperturbativeRC} establishing the Ornstein-Zernike behaviour of truncated point-to-point correlation functions for supercritical random-cluster models in dimensions $d \geq 3$ in the regime in which $p$ is very close to 1.
+In contrast, our estimate in dimension 2 shows an \emph{anomalous} prefactor (an exponent 2 rather than 1/2) to the exponential decay of the truncated correlation function.
+This is a special instance of the planarity of the model, leading to the entropic repulsion phenomenon, first observed in~\cite{louidor} in the case of Bernoulli percolation.

 The method is in spirit close to that of \cite{ottvelenikwachtelioffe}, but with considerable additional difficulties.
 These are essentially due to the fact that the interaction is not only between a random object and a deterministic one, but between several random objects, forcing one to control their \emph{joint} behaviour.
 The proofs make heavy use of the Ornstein--Zernike theory for subcritical random-cluster models, developed in \cite{ozrandomclustercampanino}.